Hoi15A/simple-discord-bot/README.md

 BOT_OWNERS=<user Id's>
 BOT_ADMIN_ROLES=<role Id's>
 ```
-If you enter multiple values, separate them with `;`
+You can enter multiple values for owner and admin roles, separate them with `,`

 ## Running the bot